Mypy Frequently Asked Questions

 - Cython supports accessing C functions directly and many features are defined in terms of translating them to C or C++.
-Mypy is not bound to any particular target language and can support both C and Java backends, for example.
+Mypy is not bound to any particular target language and could support both C and Java backends, for example.
 However, accessing C library functionality in mypy